percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --generate-transition-key

-   |xtrabackup| needs to access the same keyring file or vault server
-   during `prepare` and `copy-back` but it should not depend on whether the server keys have been purged.
+   *Percona XtraBackup* needs to access the same keyring file or vault server during `prepare` and `copy-back` but it should not depend on whether the server keys have been purged.

-   :option:`--generate-transition-key` creates and adds to the keyring a transition key for |xtrabackup| to use if the master key used for encryption is not found because it has been rotated and purged.
+   :option:`--generate-transition-key` creates and adds to the keyring a transition key for *Percona XtraBackup* to use if the master key used for encryption is not found because it has been rotated and purged.

 .. option:: --get-server-public-key